 Dr. Juda is an expert in the design, manufacturing, regulation, and marketing of biologics and biologic-based medical devices.
 He was responsible for directing equipment, facility, and process validation efforts for Bacterin’s state-of-the-art allograft tissue processing facility.
 These efforts included the design and validation of programs for tissue processing and decontamination, facility cleaning and monitoring, and sterilization of finished product.
 Currently, Dr. Juda directs research and development efforts for Bacterin and serves as the primary source of technical and regulatory expertise for Bacterin’s sales and marketing initiatives.
 Dr. Juda received a Bachelor of Science in Biochemistry from Virginia Polytechnic Institute and State University and a Doctorate of Philosophy in Biochemistry from Montana State University—Bozeman.
 Dr. Juda’s current research interests include the processing and application of extracellular matrix bioscaffolds for biologic repair and replacement.

-Molly Mason serves as the Vice President of Marketing and National Accounts for Bacterin.
+Molly Mason serves as the Vice President of Marketing for Bacterin.
 She is responsible for developing and overseeing Bacterin’s integrated marketing campaigns, brand development, product launches and product positioning strategies, social media and mobile platforms, as well as messaging and communication regarding Bacterin's products and services.
-Ms. Mason also targets national corporate partnerships and agreements with healthcare systems, including relations with group purchasing organizations and hospital networks.
 Prior to joining Bacterin, Ms. Mason served as a Promotions Director and Service Manager for a small network of restaurants and offers over 14 years of experience in hospitality and customer service experience, with 11 of those years specifically serving marketing management positions.
 She graduated with honors and received degrees in Marketing and Entrepreneurship from Montana State University–Bozeman.